isgasho/seidan/README.md

 possible to grow clusters easily, add/remove services in a few clicks, and know that any lost node is going to be replaced instantly.

+# Ports

+* TCP Port 65123 (only accept tls connections with client certificate signed by CA)

 # Concept

 Seidan is a cluster management system that runs on each single node ("star"),